island-is/island.is/libs/application/core/README.md

 ### States and status

 Each applications define their own states.
 It can be as much as needed depending on the application flow.

 You can see a simple example from the meta-application [here](https://github.com/island-is/island.is/blob/287e1769d8fa3f0665ff767a9c82933d0c785fdc/libs/application/templates/meta-application/src/lib/ApplicationTemplate.ts#L83-L171), or a more complex example from the Parental Leave [here](https://github.com/island-is/island.is/blob/ed3ac581b75862cd5e45d5ee8a6811d40216ac46/libs/application/templates/parental-leave/src/lib/ParentalLeaveTemplate.ts#L30-L41).

 To define the _final_ state of your application, XState has a property called `type: 'final'`.
 It can be defined multiple times for your application states.
 For example, the Meta Application (link above) is either approved or rejected, and in both case the application is in its final state.
+A final state is final, and there are no events that lead out of it.

 This `type: 'final'` is important because, out of it, we define a `status` column in the application model.
 This `status` is the same for every application template and give us the general progress of the application.
 We have, at the moment, 3 different status as follow, and let us filters and list applications by status type.